 A/B testing can help you determine if a change to one or multiple elements on a page can bring in more conversions by resonating better with the audience that the post-click experience is reaching through your campaign.

-1. Go to the Experiments tab on the right sidebar and click on Create Experiment.
+1. Go to the Optimize tab and click on Experiment on the right sidebar and then on Create Experiment.

 2. Name your experiment so that you can identify it later and write the hypothesis that you are testing.